palazzol/demon/README.md

 * Atari 2600 (6502)
 * etc.

+## Old Videos

+Tethered Mode - [Sega Sound Board test](https://www.youtube.com/watch?v=uYlbb8uPjoU) Quality is not very good, but the Arduino module is next to the laptop

+[Intellivision Demo](https://www.youtube.com/watch?v=_8YfCMpHLhY) Better quality, no Arduino needed using native serialport on the LTO Flash cart.

 ## Future:

-I believe this system has the potential to help others fix their old things.
-It has a ton of potential to support more CPUs and more hardware platforms!
+I would like to port this to more systems, and/or help others fix their old things.
 Please let us know if you need any help getting this system going, should you choose to use it!